- Reviewed: 16 January 2023, 14:39 NZDT

 As there is no New Zealand diplomatic presence in Angola, the ability of the government to provide consular assistance to New Zealand citizens is severely limited.

 New Zealanders travelling or living in Angola should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+Medical facilities and services may be limited outside of Luanda.

 New Zealanders in Angola are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.